 The Palliative Care Clinical Studies Collaborative (PaCCSC) is an Australia-wide research network that aims to improve the wellbeing of people with life-limiting illnesses through:

-Public health and clinical advances have led to people living longer and, as a consequence, having a higher likelihood of warning of death.
-The role of PaCCSC is to engage in high quality research that provides the evidence base to underpin and optimise quality healthcare practice for people with life-limiting illnesses.
+Public health and clinical advances have led to people living longer and consequently having a higher likelihood of warning of death.
+Our role is to engage in high quality research that provides the evidence base to underpin and optimise quality healthcare practice for people with life-limiting illnesses.

 PaCCSC is a national, member-based research network comprised of a participating network of hospitals and health services throughout Australia, where the benefits of our research can be applied directly to patients and, more broadly, to health policy.
 Our national office is located at the University of Technology Sydney, Ultimo, New South Wales.

 Strategic Direction 1: To continue to support and grow a network of researchers who collaborate to conduct high quality clinical research in palliative care.

 Strategic Direction 2: To build the evidence base to support the quality use of medications and other interventions to positively influence healthcare practices and policies for people with life limiting illnesses.